jtothebell/FunkyFrog/Building/README.md

 ### Video Driver (fbtft)

 We need to replace the driver files and force a recompile.

+`fb_st7789v.c` is the only file modified from DynaMight1124's FunkyFrog package.

 1.  **Locate the directories:**
       * `FunKey-OS/Recovery/output/build/linux-custom/drivers/staging/fbtft/`